PaperMC/Paper/README.md

 ------
 Paperclip is a jar file that you can download and run just like a normal jar file.

-Download a copy of paperclip.jar from [our build server, here](https://papermc.io/ci/job/Paper/).
+Download Paper from our [downloads page](https://papermc.io/downloads).

 Run the Paperclip jar directly from your server.
 Just like old times